SymptomsBy Mayo Clinic Staff

 Ulcerative colitis symptoms can vary, depending on the severity of inflammation and where it occurs.
-For these reasons, doctors often classify ulcerative colitis according to its location.
+Therefore, doctors often classify ulcerative colitis according to its location.

 When to see a doctor

-See your doctor if you experience a persistent change in your bowel habits or if you have any of the signs and symptoms of ulcerative colitis, such as:
+See your doctor if you experience a persistent change in your bowel habits or if you have signs and symptoms such as: